openstack-archive/fuel-web/docs/develop/quick_start.rst

 #.
 When all tests pass you should commit your code, which
    will subject it to further testing via Jenkins and Fuel CI.
-   Be sure to include a good commit message, guidlines can be found here: `Git Commit Messages <https://wiki.openstack.org/wiki/GitCommitMessages>`_.::
+   Be sure to include a good commit message, guidelines can be found here: `Git Commit Messages <https://wiki.openstack.org/wiki/GitCommitMessages>`_.::

     git commit -a